landingi/core/doc/adr.md

 Q: Create own Money VO or use existing libraries?

-A: Our Money VO is really limited and to properly work with money you should use `moneyphp/money` library.
+A: Our Money VO is really limited and to properly work with money you should use `moneyphp/money`library.
+It's better to store money as string/bigint that float.